Omni-Channel Marketing: Definitions & the Difference Between Omni-, Multi-, and Cross-Channel

-- Omni channel approach can potentially give you a 75% increase in sales and a 64% boost in customer loyalty [a survey by SAP].
+- An omni-channel approach can give you a 75% increase in sales and a 64% boost in customer loyalty [a survey by SAP].

-What Pushes Businesses to Jump into Omni-Channel Marketing Pool?
+IV.
+What Pushes Businesses into Omni-Channel Marketing Pool?

 1. Growing competition

-2. Online shoppers (oh, and offline as well..) are a way too pampered
+2. Online shoppers (oh, and offline as well..) are way too pampered

 3. Gen Xers, compared to Millennials, are more choosy and demanding